 The Future of Design:

 There has already been a huge shift in the way different sectors of design interact with each other.
 There is no longer someone under the umbrella term of Graphic Designer who will do the competitive research, design the entire site or app, and present it.
 The concept of using one person to focus on all the intricacies of a design project is now outdated.
-Instead, brining on various design-centered roles allows marketers to narrow the focus of each role to ensure targeted sucess.
+Instead, bringing on various design-centered roles allows marketers to narrow the focus of each role to ensure targeted success.
 Forward-thinking businesses have started introducing more specialized roles to their marketing teams, such as Content Strategists, UX Researchers, UX/UI Specialists, and Interaction Designers, to name a few.

 Although this shift has not yet reached full adoption in the corporate world, in many ways the future of design and design specialization is already here.
 Businesses that aren’t hiring for these newly specialized roles or designing products and platforms with UX as the priority risk lowered customer retention rates, a decrease in sales and customer satisfaction, and an outdated, unimaginative reputation when it comes to design.